boolean-uk/database-orm/README.md

 ## Introduction

 SQL is useful but it can be hard to debug and maintain, especially as an application grows in size.
-There are many ORM's out there for many languages, but we'll only be using [Prisma.js](https://www.prisma.io/docs/) during the Boolean course.
+There are many ORM's out there for many languages; we'll be using [Prisma.js](https://www.prisma.io/docs/) during the Boolean course.

 A vital piece of our skillset as software developers is our ability to use documentation to work with a tool we have little to no experience with.
 Prisma's documentation is comprehensive and easy to navigate, which is why we'll be using it to improve these skills during this module.